Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 - Puppet can run in a stand-alone architecture, where each managed node has its own complete copy of your configuration info and compiles its own catalog.

 - In this architecture, managed nodes run the Puppet apply application, usually as a scheduled task or cron job.
 You can also run it on demand for initial configuration of a server or for smaller configuration tasks.

 - Like the Puppet master application, Puppet applies needs access to several sources of configuration data, which it uses to compile a catalog for the node it is managing.
 (Online Training Institute)

 11. Explain how Flap Detection works in Nagios?

 - I will advise you to first explain Flapping first.
-Flapping occurs when a service or host changes state too frequently, this causes lot of problem and recovery notifications.
+Flapping occurs when a service or host changes state too frequently, this causes a lot of problem and recovery notifications.

 - Once you have defined Flapping, explain how Nagios detects Flapping.
 Whenever Nagios checks the status of a host or service, it will check to see if it has started or stopped flapping.
-Nagios follows the below given procedure to do that:
+Nagios follows the below-given procedure to do that: